North Korean army 'fully ready' for action over South Korean propaganda leaflets: KCNA

 South Korea’s President Moon Jae-in urged Pyongyang on Monday to keep peace agreements reached by the two leaders and return to dialogue.

-Reporting by Hyonhee Shin; editing by Grant McCool
+Reporting by Hyonhee Shin; editing by Grant McCool and Lincoln Feast.